cardano-foundation/CIPs/cip-observe-script-type/README.md

 ### Acceptance Criteria
 <!-- Describes what are the acceptance criteria whereby a proposal becomes 'Active' -->
+- [] Fully implemented in Cardano.

 ### Implementation Plan
 <!-- A plan to meet those criteria.
 Or `N/A` if not applicable. -->
+- [] Passes all requirements of both Plutus and Ledger teams as agreed to improve Plutus script efficiency and usability.

 ## Copyright
 <!-- The CIP must be explicitly licensed under acceptable copyright terms. -->